Objective-Function Free Multi-Objective Optimization: Rate of Convergence and Performance of an Adagrad-like algorithm: Basics of Multi-objective Optimization

 \end{lemma} \begin{proof} Define $\Phi_{\rm low}:=\min_{j\in[m]}f_j(\bar x)$ and assume there exists a sequence $(x^k)_{k\in\N}\subseteq\R^n$ with $\lim_{k\to\infty}\Phi(x^k)=-\infty$, i.e., we have for all $j\in [m]$ that $\lim_{k\to\infty}f_j(x^k)=-\infty$.
 Then there exists $N\in\N$ such that for all $j\in [m]$ we have $f_j(x^N)<\Phi_{\rm low}$ and thus $f_j(x^N)<f_j(\bar x)$, in contradiction to $\bar x$ weakly efficient for \eqref{P}. \end{proof}

 In this work, $\Phi$ will be used for deriving the convergence analysis, but will never be used in the proposed algorithm.

-A necessary condition for a point $x\in\R^n$ to be weakly efficient for \eqref{P} is that $x$ is a Pareto critical point for \eqref{P} as defined next, see, among others, \cite{Fliege00}.
+A necessary condition for a point $x\in\R^n$ for being weakly efficient for \eqref{P} is that $x$ is a Pareto critical point for \eqref{P} as defined next, see, among others, \cite{Fliege00}.
 The necessary and sufficient optimality conditions will be formulated in Lemma \ref{lem:necandsuf}. \begin{definition} We call $x\in\R^n$ a Pareto critical point for \eqref{P} if there are scalars $\lambda_j\geq 0$, $j\in[m]$ with $\sum_{j=1}^m\lambda_j=1$ and

 \end{definition} Within numerical algorithms, the following function $\omega$ can be used for characterizing Pareto critical points.
 It is also called a proximity measure in the literature on constrained multi-objective optimization, e.g. in \cite{Eichfelder2020Proximity}, then taking also the constraint functions into account.